roriholm/roriholm.github.io/about.md

 <p>The website of a guy.</p>
 </div>

-[WizardWars.io](http://wizardwars.io) is a Roguelike deathmatch IO game that is severely fun and groundbreaking and underappreciated!
+[WizardWars.io](http://wizardwars.io) is my Roguelike deathmatch IO game that is severely fun and groundbreaking and underappreciated!

 [Skayl](http://www.skayl.com) is where I work.